coredns/coredns/middleware/kubernetes/README.md

 	# If no paths produce an answer, coredns attempts the empty (.) path.
 	#
 	# A successful response will contain a question section with the original
-	# question, and an answer section containing the a record for a diffrent
+	# question, and an answer section containing the record for the question that
-	# question.
-The question and answer will not match.
+	# actually had an answer.
+This means that the question and answer will not
+	# match.
 For example:
 	#
 	#    # host -v -t a google.com
 	#    Trying "google.com.default.svc.cluster.local"